 Google processes more than 3.5 billion searches every day.
-One of the best ways to reach the people performing these searches is with Google Ads, formerly called Google AdWords.
+One of the best ways to reach the people performing these searches is with Google Ads, formerly called Google Ads.
 Google Ads is competitive, and there’s a lot that goes into running a successful campaign.

 With the right tactics and optimizations, though, you can rise above the competition and increase your leads, conversions, and revenue.
 Ready to take your Google Ads strategy to the next level?
 Check out these nine Google Ads tips and start getting more from your campaigns!